 # As an effective remedy, you can also light a few pieces of camphor in a diffuser, shut the door and windows for some time.
 Since camphor is an effective mosquito repellent, it will help keep mosquitoes away.

 # Neem oil can be burnt in candles and lamps to keep the mosquitoes at bay.
 Neem oil can also be mixed with coconut oil and used as a mosquito repellent.

 # Tulsi plant has medicinal properties and it doesn’t allow mosquitoes to enter your house.

-Apart from all the points we have mentioned just now, we have a bonus tip for you.
+Apart from all the points, we have mentioned just now, we have a bonus tip for you.
 Here is a super quick and easy life-hack for fixing mosquito bites.

 If you are bitten by mosquitoes don’t rub or itch the spot as it will aggravate the situation and might cause infection.
 Apply Vicks VapoRub on the affected area and leave for a while.
 It will soothe the burning or itching sensation and bring relief.

 Keeping children safe from mosquitoes becomes a major challenge during the monsoons as they are so eager to play in the rain, get wet and attract more diseases.
-Children play in parks (the mosquito prone areas) and are hence vulnerable to mosquito related diseases.
-Children cannot be stopped from playing altogether, but precautions such as applying a mosquito repellent before sending them outdoors needs to be taken care of.
+Children play in parks (the mosquito prone areas) and are hence vulnerable to mosquito-related diseases.
+Children cannot be stopped from playing altogether, but precautions such as applying a mosquito repellent before sending them outdoors need to be taken care of.
 Various options of mosquito repellents are available these days in the form of cream, roll-on, sprays and patches.